davegallant/davegallant/README.md

-I ❤️ infra, tools, security, and code.
+❤️ infra, tools, security, and code.